 The worst situation (Pic.
-66) is, when cloudiness appear at the same azimuth with a distant object observed and covers all lower part of the sky down to horizon.
+66) is, when cloudiness appears at the same azimuth with a distant object observed and covers all lower part of the sky down to the horizon.
 Then only a “grey wall” of clouds is to be seen.
 An object, even in good visibility conditions can be merged with these clouds, especially when shaded by them.
 If not, it will be capable to reflect some sunlight from its brighter parts (e.g grassland, snow cap, etc).

 B. LANDSCAPE (OBJECT) FEATURES